Everything you need to know about the impact of the new regulation on Canadian truck and bus fleets.

 Need an ELD solution?
 Looking for fleet management solutions?
 Not sure about what you need?
 BigRoad, A Fleet Complete company can cater to whatever your needs may be.
 Book a consultation today.

-Yesterday, our Head of Safety, Compliance and Regulatory Affairs, Marc Moncion, demystified the ELD Rules in Canada that will be mandatory for most federally regulated operators of commercial motor vehicles effective June 2021.
+Recently, our Vice President of Safety, Compliance, and Regulatory Affairs, Marc Moncion, demystified the ELD Rules in Canada that will be mandatory for most federally regulated operators of commercial motor vehicles effective June 2021.
 We had a great turn-out with 300+ attendees.
 The audience got a chance to ask Marc a ton of interesting questions.
 If you're interested, the recording of the webinar and Marc's answers are shared below!

 Here are the questions and Marc's answers from the end of the session: